West Side Park: The first West Side Park (1885–1891)

 Chicago captured the National League pennant that season and also went on to win the league crown in 1886.
 The site saw postseason action those two years, as the White Stockings squared off in 19th-century World Series play against the St. Louis Cardinals, then playing in the rival American Association and known as the St. Louis Browns.
 The championships of the 1880s were disorganized in comparison to the modern World Series, exemplified by the 1885 contest, which ended in dispute with no clear winner.
 The 1886 World Series was more conventional, and was won by the Browns.
 Those matchups were the first on-field confrontations of the Cubs and Cardinals clubs, which remains one of baseball's strongest rivalries today.

 The site also saw "bonus baseball" in 1887, as a neutral site for Game 14 of that year's unique 15-game "traveling" World Series between the Browns and the Detroit Wolverines.
 In 1891 the team split its schedule between West Side Park and South Side Park (II).
 The first West Side Park was abandoned after the 1891 season, with the team playing at home exclusively on the South Side in 1892.

-The site of the first West Side Park is now occupied by the Andrew Jackson Language Academy, whose address is 1340 West Harrison.
+The site of the first West Side Park is now occupied by the Chicago World Language Academy, whose address is 1340 West Harrison.